bhavesh-chainani/topic_modelling/README.md

 Gensim creates a unique id for each word in the document.
 The produced corpus shown above is a mapping of (word_id, word_frequency).
 For example, (0, 1) above implies, word id 0 occurs once in the first document.
 Likewise, word id 2 occurs four times and so on.

-### **4. Cluster Documents into Logical Groups**
+## **4. Cluster Documents into Logical Groups**

 The next step is to train the unsupervised machine learning model on the data.
 There are many models which can be used for clustering of such documents, such as Latent Semantic Analysis (LSA), and Latent Dirichlet Allocation (LDA).
 As mentioned above, in this case I choose to work with LDA.
 The purpose of LDA is mapping each document in our corpus to a set of topics which cover a good deal of words in that document.

-I choose to work with the LdaMulticore, which uses all CPU cores to parallelize and speed up model training.
+In particular, I choose to work with the LdaMulticore, which uses all CPU cores to parallelize and speed up model training.

 When inserting our corpus into the topic modelling algorithm, the corpus gets analyzed in order to find the distribution of words in each topic and the distribution of topics in each document.

 I first pass a baseline model, setting the number of topics to 10.
 As input, I give the model our corpus and dictionary from before.
 I choose to iterate over the corpus 100 times to optimize the model parameters.
 The pass is 10, which means the model will pass through the corpus ten times during training.

-*chunk_size* is the number of documents to be used in each training chunk *passes* is the total number of training passes *per_word_topics* allows the model to compute a list of topics, sorted in descending order of most likely topics of each word *random_state* allows us to ensure reproducibility
+*chunk_size* is the number of documents to be used in each training chunk

+*passes* is the total number of training passes

+*per_word_topics* allows the model to compute a list of topics, sorted in descending order of most likely topics of each word

+*random_state* allows us to ensure reproducibility

 ```python